-Please choose an action from the list:

-[1] Install all Scalix components (typical)

-[2] Install one or more Scalix components (custom)

--> Please enter your choice:
+- [1] Install all Scalix components (typical) - [2] Install one or more Scalix components (custom) - -> Please enter your choice:

 Because this is a multi-server installation, type 2 and press Enter.

 6 You are prompted to identify where the installation files are.